PennLINC/docker_R/README.md

 Notes and tips:
 * Here, `-B /directory/of/your/data,/directory/of/your/R_scripts` allows you to mount the data and scripts directories so that singularity can read and write data inside it.
-    * If your data exists inside your current working directory, you might do -B $PWD;
+    * If your data exists inside your current working directory, you might do `-B $PWD`;
     * To only mount one directory, use `-B /directory/you/want/to/bind`
     * Note: you might skip this `-B` argument if you're using PennMed CUBIC clusters - directories of your project account have been automatically mounted.
 * You can put the above command of `singularity run` in a bash file and submit the bash file as a job.